Requirements for ISO 9001 Certification

 When implemented poorly, it becomes bureaucracy.

-The difference is in execution.
+The difference is execution discipline.

 Contact us.